 Teaching your kids ways to prevent mosquito and tick bites will empower them to be mindful of their surroundings while out in nature.
 You can’t be with them on all of their adventures, so it’s important to start mosquito and tick bite prevention habits early and reinforce them often.
 You can work together as a family to prepare for outside play and to check for mosquito bites and ticks once you’re back home.

 Summertime Checklist to Keep Kids Safe from Biting Insects

-Use Repellents: Of course, DEET is the go-to chemical repellent.
+Use Repellents.
+Of course, DEET is the go-to chemical repellent.
 But there are natural alternatives.
 Often sold in health food stores, non-toxic, botanical repellents should be reapplied about every thirty minutes to remain effective.
-Repellents containing soybean oil protect for about ninety minutes—comparable to DEET.
+Mosquito repellents containing soybean oil protect for about ninety minutes—comparable to DEET.
 When mosquitoes start landing on you again, that’s the signal to reapply your repellent.

-Always Perform a Full Body Tick Check after Outside Play: Your Kids might be exhausted after playing outside all day in the hot summer sun, but it’s vital that you always check for ticks once they’ve arrived home.
-You can even make into a game!
+Always Perform a Full Body Tick Check after Outside Play.
+Your Kids might be exhausted after playing outside all day in the hot summer sun, but it’s vital that you always check for ticks once they’ve arrived home.
+You can even make it into a game!
 Check out this fun video from Composer Dad-Tick Check Song!